hugomrtz/Black-Scholes-Pricer/README.md

 # Black-Scholes-Pricer

-This project implements a basic yet complete Black-Scholes model for pricing European call and put options.
+This project implements a basic Black-Scholes model for pricing European call and put options.

 It calculates:
 - Theoretical prices of call and put options